 The monitoring of the implementation of OPR recommendations is essential to ensure the integrity of the process and is a staged approach.
+Once a particular review is complete, it could be expected that some specific recommendations may need to be followed through.

-Post review, the OPR will continue to engage with relevant authorities on the implementation of recommendations over a 24-month period at 6 monthly intervals (i.e. 6 months, 12 months, 12 months and 24 months).
+Post review, the OPR will continue to engage with relevant authorities on the implementation of those recommendations over a 24-month period at 6 monthly intervals (i.e. 6 months, 12 months, 12 months and 24 months).

 Six months is the first OPR check in with the local authority post review.
-The OPR will contact the local authority prior to the 6-month deadline to request an update on the progress of the implementation of the recommendations of the review report.
+The OPR will contact the local authority prior to the 6 month deadline to request an update on the progress of the implementation of the recommendations of the review report.
 A template spreadsheet will be submitted for the local authority to complete, which will include all recommendations of that specific local authority review to seek updates on the implementation of any such recommendations as appropriate.